liyang6620/nz-border-movements-tableau/README.md

 The yearly net arrivals chart highlights meaningful differences across the three periods.

 - In 2019, New Zealand experienced a positive net inflow.
 - During 2020 and 2021, net arrivals turned negative, indicating that departures exceeded arrivals during the height of border restrictions.
 - A strong positive net inflow appears in 2022 and peaks in 2023, suggesting a period of population rebound and increased inbound movement following border reopening.
 - In 2024 and 2025, net arrivals decline again, approaching zero or turning slightly negative, indicating a more balanced or stabilising flow between arrivals and departures.

 This pattern suggests that post-COVID recovery involved an initial surge of inbound movement, followed by a gradual normalisation rather than continuous growth.

+### 6.3 Travel Mode Structure: Air vs Non-Air

+The share of arrivals by travel mode shows that air travel overwhelmingly dominates international arrivals across all years in the dataset.

+Even during the COVID period, when total volumes were extremely low, the proportion of non-air travel remains minimal.
+Post-COVID recovery does not significantly alter this structure: air travel continues to account for nearly all international arrivals.

+This indicates that recovery in border movements is primarily driven by air connectivity, while cruise and other sea-based travel remain structurally small contributors to total arrivals throughout the period.

+### 6.4 Demographic Patterns by Age Group

+The small-multiples view of monthly arrivals by age group reveals notable differences in recovery patterns:

+- The 18–39 and 40–69 age groups consistently represent the largest volumes of arrivals both before and after COVID.
+- All age groups experience near-total collapse during 2020–2021, reinforcing the systemic impact of border restrictions.
+- Post-2022 recovery is strongest and most sustained among the working-age population (18–39 and 40–69).
+- The 70+ age group shows a slower and lower-volume recovery, remaining significantly below pre-COVID levels even in later years.
+- The 01–17 group recovers alongside overall trends but at lower absolute volumes, reflecting dependence on family travel patterns.

+These patterns suggest that post-COVID international mobility has been led primarily by working-age travellers rather than older cohorts.

+### 6.5 Arrivals by Citizenship

+The yearly arrivals by citizenship chart shows that non-New Zealand citizens consistently account for a larger share of arrivals than New Zealand citizens across all years.

+- Both NZ and non-NZ arrivals decline sharply during the COVID period.
+- From 2022 onwards, non-NZ arrivals rebound more strongly than NZ citizen arrivals.
+- By 2024–2025, non-NZ arrivals exceed pre-COVID levels, while NZ citizen arrivals recover more gradually.

+This indicates that international border recovery has been driven largely by overseas travellers rather than returning New Zealand residents.

+### 6.6 Gender Composition of Arrivals

+The share of arrivals by sex shows a relatively stable gender distribution over time.

+- Both male and female arrivals decline sharply during COVID.
+- Post-COVID recovery does not materially alter the gender balance of arrivals.
+- No significant divergence is observed between male and female recovery patterns at the yearly level.

+This suggests that COVID-related disruptions affected international travel broadly rather than disproportionately impacting one gender group.

+### 6.7 Geographic Patterns of Overseas Arrivals

+The geographic distribution maps show that New Zealand’s main overseas source countries remain largely consistent across the pre-COVID, COVID, and post-COVID periods.

+Across all periods, arrivals are highly concentrated in a small number of countries, particularly Australia, followed by the United States, Canada, China, South Korea, Hong Kong, and Singapore.
+While overall arrival volumes drop sharply during the COVID period and recover afterward, the relative importance of these source countries does not change substantially.

+During the COVID period, arrival volumes decline across all countries rather than shifting toward new regions, indicating a broad suppression of international travel rather than a reconfiguration of travel origins.
+In the post-COVID period, volumes increase again, especially from Australia and North America, but the geographic pattern closely resembles the pre-COVID distribution.

+Overall, the maps suggest that COVID-19 primarily affected the scale of international travel to New Zealand rather than the structure of overseas connections.
+New Zealand’s international travel network appears resilient, with recovery occurring along existing routes instead of through the emergence of new major source countries.

+## 7. Key Insights & Implications

+- COVID-19 caused a temporary but severe disruption to New Zealand’s border movements, with recovery driven by a rapid return of air-based international travel rather than structural changes in travel origins.
+- Post-COVID border recovery was led by non-New Zealand citizens and working-age travellers, highlighting the importance of international tourism, education, and labour-related mobility in overall border activity.
+- Net migration patterns indicate that the post-COVID rebound represented a short-term surge rather than a sustained increase in population inflow.
+- The geographic distribution of overseas arrivals remains highly concentrated, suggesting that New Zealand’s international connectivity has recovered along existing routes rather than diversifying into new markets.

+## 8. Limitations & Next Steps

+- This analysis focuses on observed border movement patterns and does not attempt to model causal relationships or forecast future travel volumes.
+- The dataset is aggregated at the daily level and does not capture individual traveller behaviour or repeat travel.
+- Future analysis could incorporate economic indicators, visa categories, or labour market data to better understand the drivers behind post-COVID migration and travel recovery.